Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: From Heun equations to dynamical system on torus

 The variable change

-and extension to complex domain transforms family (\ref{dyn3}) to family of Riccati equations (\ref{ric1}):
+and extension to complex domain transforms family~\eqref{dyn3} to family of Riccati equations ~\eqref{ric1}:

-Riccati equations (\ref{ric3}) are projectivizations of linear systems of type (\ref{kd}):
+Riccati equations~\eqref{ric3} are projectivizations of linear systems of type~\eqref{kd}:

-Namely, $\Phi(z)$ is a solution of Riccati equation (\ref{ric1}), if and only if $\Phi(z)=\frac{Y_2(z)}{Y_1(z)}$, where $Y=(Y_1(z), Y_2(z))$ is a solution of (\ref{kd3}).
-Riccati equation (\ref{ric3}), and hence, (\ref{dyn3}), are independent on the diagonal parameters $\phi$, $\psi$ of linear system, which may be chosen arbitrarily.
-One can choose them in four possible ways in order that system (\ref{kd}) be equivalent to a Heun equation on the second component $E=Y_2(z)$ of vector function $Y=(Y_1,Y_2)$.
-Namely, this holds if and only if $\phi$, $\psi$ are chosen to satisfy the quadratic equations (\ref{psi}):
+Namely, $\Phi(z)$ is a solution of the Riccati equation~\eqref{ric1}, if and only if $\Phi(z)=\frac{Y_2(z)}{Y_1(z)}$, where $Y=(Y_1(z), Y_2(z))$ is a solution of~\eqref{kd3}.
+Riccati equation~\eqref{ric3}, and hence~\eqref{dyn3}, are independent on the diagonal parameters $\phi$, $\psi$ of a linear system, which may be chosen arbitrarily.
+One can choose them in four possible ways so that the system~\eqref{kd} is equivalent to a Heun equation on the second component $E=Y_2(z)$ of the vector function $Y=(Y_1,Y_2)$.
+Namely, this holds if and only if $\phi$, $\psi$ are chosen to satisfy the quadratic equations~\eqref{psi}:

-The corresponding Heun equation is (\ref{heunt}):
+The corresponding Heun equation is~\eqref{heunt}:

-\begin{remark} For a given pair of parameters $(\phi,\psi)=(\phi_0,\psi_0)$ satisfying (\ref{psi3}) the Heun equations (\ref{heunt3}) corresponding to the three other parameter pairs
+\begin{remark} For a given pair of parameters $(\phi,\psi)=(\phi_0,\psi_0)$ satisfying~\eqref{psi3} the Heun equations~\eqref{heunt3} corresponding to the three other parameter pairs

-satisfying (\ref{psi3}) are equations on functions $E_j(z)$, $j=1,2,3$, obtained from the Heun equation on $E(z)$ corresponding to $(\phi_0,\psi_0)$ by gauge transformations
+satisfying~\eqref{psi3} are equations on functions $E_j(z)$, $j=1,2,3$, obtained from the Heun equation on $E(z)$ corresponding to $(\phi_0,\psi_0)$ by gauge transformations

 \end{remark}